FaaizKadiwal/Sleeping-Barber-Problem/README.md

 ## 🛠 This project was built as part of our Operating Systems course to demonstrate kernel-level synchronization and system call extension.

-### 👥 National University of Computer and Emerging Sciences

 ---

 ## 📚 References